Vanishing Theorems for constructible Sheaves on Abelian Varieties: Introduction

 is a thin subset of the character torus $\Pi(X)$.
 Writing $\calS(P)$ as a union of translates $\chi_i \cdot K(A_i)$ as above we will furthermore see that the $\chi_i$ can be chosen to be torsion characters, if the perverse sheaf $P$ is of geometric origin in the sense of~\cite[6.2.4]{BBD}.
 In what follows, to save words we will say that a statement holds for {\em most} characters $\chi$ if it holds for all $\chi$ in the complement of a thin set of characters as defined above.

 Theorem~\ref{thm:P} can easily be generalized to a relative vanishing theorem for a homomorphism of abelian varieties, see section~\ref{sec:relative-vanishing}.

 On algebraic tori, an analogue of theorem~\ref{thm:P} can be obtained from Artin's affine vanishing theorem and has been used in~\cite{GaL} for the construction of Tannakian categories of perverse sheaves.
 By way of contrast, for abelian varieties we define the Tannakian categories via a general construction of Andr\'e and Kahn~\cite{AK1}, which will allow to deduce theorem~\ref{thm:P} via the hard Lefschetz theorem and the theory of reductive (super)groups.
 Our proof in sections~\ref{sec:twists} -- \ref{sec:euler} is based on two ingredients.
 The first is a result of Deligne~\cite{DelCT} which characterizes rigid symmetric monoidal abelian categories and will be used to see that in the case at hand, the construction of Andr\'e and Kahn leads to a super Tannakian category in the sense of loc.~cit.
 To see that this category is in fact a Tannakian category in the usual sense, we require the second ingredient of the proof --- a classification of perverse sheaves with Euler characteristic zero in the spirit of~\cite{FK}, see proposition~\ref{prop:chi}.
 Here we use the theory of \mbox{$\calD$-modules}, and this is the only place where we need to work over the complex numbers.
-Except for section~\ref{sec:euler} our proof works in the same way for $l$-adic perverse sheaves on abelian varieties over the algebraic closure of a finite field as defined in~\cite{BBD}.
+Except for section~\ref{sec:euler}, with the obvious modification of the notions {\em most} and {\em thin} our proof works in the same way for $\ell$-adic perverse sheaves on abelian varieties over the algebraic closure of a finite field as defined in~\cite{BBD}.
+Using this, our result has recently been generalized to the case of positive characteristic in~\cite{WeVanishing}.

 Via the Tannakian categories mentioned above, one can attach to any semisimple perverse sheaf $P\in \Perv(X, \bbC)$ a reductive complex algebraic group $G(P)$.
 In particular, for every smooth complex projective variety $Y$ with Albanese morphism $f: Y\longrightarrow X=\Alb(Y)$ we obtain a new invariant, the Tannaka group attached to the direct image complex $Rf_*(\bbC_Y[\dim(Y)])$ as in~\cite{WeConn}.
 Furthermore, the above groups are closely related to the moduli of abelian varieties~\cite{KrW}.
 Since therefore the Tannakian categories occuring in our proof are of independent interest, we explain in sections~\ref{sec:localization} through~\ref{sec:nearby} how their construction can be extended to the non-semisimple case, and we survey the basic properties of the arising Tannaka groups.